 quite a bit.

 Nevertheless, Beirut truly is the Paris of the Middle East: the most liberal, sophisticated, open-minded place in the region (only place in MENA region with gay bars) with beautiful architecture (bullet-holes included), beaches and people.
-However, accommodation is good value and the temple and ruins at Ba'albeck are one of the must-sees of the whole region.
+However the temple and ruins at Ba'albeck are one of the must-sees of the whole region.

 Limited travellers, generally nice people, small distances and easy to use buses mean that exploring and a visit to the Middle East's least visited and most beautiful country is extremely rewarding.